 ii.
 The deterministic reserve for that group of policies as reported.

 b.
-Impact of Aggregate Margins – For each group of policies for which a separate deterministic reserve is calculated, the aggregate impact of all margins on the deterministic reserve for that group of policies determined by subtracting (i) from (ii):
+Impact of Aggregate Margins – For each group of policies for which a separate deterministic reserve is calculated, the aggregate impact of all margins on the deterministic reserve for that group of policies, determined by subtracting (i) from (ii):

 i.
 The deterministic reserve for that group of policies, but with the reserve calculated based on anticipated experience assumptions for all risk factors prior to the addition of any margins.